Hudson Pacific Properties (NYSE:HPP) Releases FY 2021 Earnings Guidance

-Hudson Pacific Properties (NYSE:HPP) last posted its quarterly earnings results on Tuesday, August 3rd.
-The real estate investment trust reported $0.02 EPS for the quarter, missing the Zacks’ consensus estimate of $0.47 by ($0.45).
-The company had revenue of $215.60 million during the quarter, compared to the consensus estimate of $201.60 million.
-Hudson Pacific Properties had a negative return on equity of 0.14% and a negative net margin of 0.82%.
-Analysts forecast that Hudson Pacific Properties will post 1.96 earnings per share for the current year.
+A number of brokerages recently commented on HPP.
+Piper Sandler upgraded Hudson Pacific Properties from a neutral rating to an overweight rating and lifted their price target for the stock from $30.00 to $36.00 in a report on Monday, June 14th.
+Zacks Investment Research upgraded Hudson Pacific Properties from a hold rating to a buy rating and set a $31.00 price target on the stock in a report on Thursday, September 9th.
+Wolfe Research assumed coverage on Hudson Pacific Properties in a research note on Monday, June 14th.
+They issued a peer perform rating and a $34.00 target price on the stock.
+Finally, Mizuho restated a neutral rating and issued a $29.00 target price on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of Hold and an average price target of $29.88.

-Several research analysts have recently commented on the company.
-Zacks Investment Research upgraded Hudson Pacific Properties from a hold rating to a buy rating and set a $31.00 price objective on the stock in a report on Thursday, September 9th.
-Piper Sandler upgraded Hudson Pacific Properties from a neutral rating to an overweight rating and upped their target price for the stock from $30.00 to $36.00 in a report on Monday, June 14th.
-Mizuho reissued a neutral rating and issued a $29.00 price target on shares of Hudson Pacific Properties in a research report on Wednesday, July 14th.
-Finally, Wolfe Research began coverage on Hudson Pacific Properties in a research report on Monday, June 14th.
-They issued a peer perform rating and a $34.00 price target on the stock.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat, Hudson Pacific Properties has a consensus rating of Hold and an average target price of $29.39.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Monday, September 20th will be given a $0.25 dividend.
+This represents a $1.00 annualized dividend and a dividend yield of 3.70%.
+The ex-dividend date is Friday, September 17th.
+Hudson Pacific Properties’s dividend payout ratio (DPR) is presently 52.36%.

-In other Hudson Pacific Properties news, Director Richard B. Fried sold 11,000 shares of Hudson Pacific Properties stock in a transaction on Friday, August 27th.
-The shares were sold at an average price of $26.39, for a total value of $290,290.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Insiders own 3.02% of the company’s stock.
+In other news, Director Richard B. Fried sold 11,000 shares of Hudson Pacific Properties stock in a transaction on Friday, August 27th.
+The stock was sold at an average price of $26.39, for a total value of $290,290.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+3.02% of the stock is currently owned by insiders.

 About Hudson Pacific Properties